 Who is A.W.
 Tozer?

 In 1919, five years after his conversion, and without formal theological training, Tozer accepted an offer to pastor his first church.
-This began 44 years of ministry, associated with the Christian and Missionary Alliance (C&MA), a Protestant Evangelical denomination; 33 of those years were served as a pastor in a number of churches.
+This began 44 years of ministry, associated with the Christian and Missionary Alliance ("CMA"), a Protestant denomination; 33 of those years were served as a pastor in a number of churches.

 His first pastorate was in a small storefront church in Nutter Fort, West Virginia.
 Tozer also served as pastor for 30 years at Southside Alliance Church, in Chicago (1928 to 1959), and the final years of his life were spent as pastor of Avenue Road Church, in Toronto, Canada.
 In observing contemporary Christian living, he felt that the church was on a dangerous course toward compromising with "worldly" concerns.

 In 1950, Tozer received an honorary Doctor of Letters degree from Wheaton College.
 It was May 1950, when Tozer was elected editor of the Alliance Weekly magazine, now called, Alliance Life, the official publication of the C&MA.

 From his first editorial, dated June 3, 1950, he wrote, "It will cost something to walk slow in the parade of the ages, while excited men of time rush about confusing motion with progress.
 But it will pay in the long run and the true Christian is not much interested in anything short of that."
 In 1952, he received an LL.D. degree from Houghton College.

 Among the more than 40 books that he authored, at least two are regarded as Christian classics: The Pursuit of God and The Knowledge of the Holy.
 His books impress on the reader the possibility and necessity for a deeper relationship with God.